bendgk/musical-fiesta/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+The text menu user interface provides an opportunity for users to better interact with efficient elevators.
+If users are residents, they can click a button take an elevator by entering floor numbers of their destinations, with their records showing where they start taking an elevator.
+They can also request accommodations in case of special needs such as moving in large furniture, goods or several animals with them in the elevators.
+Moreover, they can schedule an elevator ride ahead of time, given their early plans of going out.
+If users are elevator managers, the interface allows them to keep track of cleaning and maintenance records of the efficient elevators, so that they can determine the appropriate time to clean and maintain the elevators for the next time.
+In addition, new residents can register an account and enter their personal information in the program before using the efficient elevators.
+All residents are also welcomed to provide feedback on issues associated with the elevators and on how the effiency of this program interface can be improved to better complement the efficient elevators.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.